nicholaswmin/automap/README.md

 - `repository.save(object)` saves an object graph
 - `repository.fetch({ id: 'foo' })` gets it back

-It transparently decomposes "list-like" data in your objects into a [Redis Hash][redis-hash], rather than jamming everything into a single Redis [key/value pair][redis-string].
+"list-like" data in objects are decomposed into a [Redis Hash][redis-hash], rather than jamming everything into a single Redis [key/value pair][redis-string].

-This provides significant performance gains, allows for lazy-loading lists if needed and  allows loading individual list items directly from Redis, without needing to `JSON.parse` the entire object-graph.

-The object-graph is fully reconstituted/hydrated when fetching it back, using it's original types.
+The object-graph is reconstituted/hydrated when fetching it back, using it's original types.

 An example: